 (3) Letters of Evaluation from either a preprofessional committee (preferred) or three required individual faculty letters of evaluation

 The deadline for receipt of applications and all supporting materials is December 1.
 Late applications will not be considered.
-Early application is strongly encouraged as acceptances are offered as early as December 1.
+The admissions process is rolling throughout the cycle, and early application is strongly encouraged.
 Waiting until the December 1 deadline is a poor strategy that results in an applicant competing for far fewer positions in the entering class.
 Keep in mind that it takes 6 to 8 weeks on average for AADSAS to forward your application to us.
-If at all possible, apply early in the cycle!

-Students who demonstrate unusual financial need may qualify for a fee waiver.
+Fee Waivers are available to students who demonstrate unusual financial need.
 To be considered, applicants must have been approved by ADEA AADSAS for a Fee Waiver for their AADSAS application.
-Qualified applicants may submit a written request via e-mail to email@example.com to the Director of Student Admissions, Dr. David Brown, and include the AADSAS Fee Waiver approval notice for consideration.
+Qualified applicants may submit a written request via e-mail to firstname.lastname@example.org to the Director of Student Admissions, Dr. David Brown, and include the AADSAS Fee Waiver approval notice for consideration.

 Dental Admissions Test

-Arrangements for taking the DAT can be made by contacting the American Dental Association, Division of Educational Measurements, http://www.ada.org/dat.aspx.
-It is recommended tha tthe DAT be taken no later than November 1 in order that your scores may reach AADSAS by the UB School of Dental Medicine application deadline of December 1.
+Applications will not be considered before official DAT scores are submitted to AADSAS.
+When more than one DAT score is reported, the most recent set of scores is considered.
+Only scores from tests taken in 2014, 2015, or 2016 will be considered for Fall 2017 admission.
+It is recommended that the DAT be taken no later than November 1 in order that your scores may reach AADSAS by the UB School of Dental Medicine application deadline of December 1.
 Applications without DAT scores by December 1 will be regarded as incomplete and will not be considered.
-Scores from tests taken in 2009 and earlier will not be considered for Fall 2013 admission.

 Letters of Evaluation